LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connect to Messaging/connect-to-app-messaging.md

 ## Limitations

+* Only brand campaign managers or administrator have the privileges can access the webtool and create In-App API Handoff's.
 * In the event that the consumer has an open conversation with the brand, the outbound message will not be sent to the consumer.
 * Currently there is a rate limit of 3 req/ sec, the brand must control this rate limit.
 More requests per second will fail.
 * In the event that the consumer never logged into the brand’s app (not even one time) the consumer will not be able to receive the proactive push notifications.